-The Estimated Value of the Notes
+JPMS's Estimated Value of the CDs

-The estimated value of the notes set forth on the cover of this pricing supplement is equal to the sum of the values of the following hypothetical components: (1) a fixed-income debt component with the same maturity as the notes, valued using the internal funding rate described below, and (2) the derivative or derivatives underlying the economic terms of the notes.
-The estimated value of the notes does not represent a minimum price at which JPMS would be willing to buy your notes in any secondary market (if any exists) at any time.
-The internal funding rate used in the determination of the estimated value of the notes may differ from the market-implied funding rate for vanilla fixed income instruments of a similar maturity issued by JPMorgan Chase & Co. or its affiliates.
-Any difference may be based on, among other things, our and our affiliates' view of the funding value of the notes as well as the higher issuance, operational and ongoing liability management costs of the notes in comparison to those costs for the conventional fixed income instruments of JPMorgan Chase & Co.
-This internal funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the notes.
-The use of an internal funding rate and any potential changes to that rate may have an adverse effect on the terms of the notes and any secondary market prices of the notes.
-For additional information, see "Selected Risk Considerations - The Estimated Value of the Notes Is Derived by Reference to an Internal Funding Rate" in this pricing supplement.
+JPMS's estimated value of the CDs set forth on the cover of this disclosure supplement is equal to the sum of the values of the following hypothetical components: (1) a fixed-income component with the same maturity as the CDs, valued using an internal funding rate, and (2) the derivative or derivatives underlying the economic terms of the CDs.
+JPMS's estimated value does not represent a minimum price at which JPMS would be willing to buy your CDs in any secondary market (if any exists) at any time.
+The internal funding rate used in the determination of JPMS's estimated value may differ from the market-implied funding rate for vanilla fixed income instruments of a similar maturity issued by us or our affiliates.
+Any difference may be based on, among other things, our view of the funding value of the CDs as well as the issuance, operational and ongoing liability management costs of the CDs.
+This internal funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the CDs.
+Our use of an internal funding rate and any potential changes to that rate may have an adverse effect on the terms of the CDs and any secondary market prices of the CDs.
+For additional information, see "Selected Risk Considerations - Risks Relating to the CDs Generally - JPMS's Estimated Value Is Derived by Reference to an Internal Funding Rate."

-The value of the derivative or derivatives underlying the economic terms of the notes is derived from internal pricing models of our affiliates.
+The value of the derivative or derivatives underlying the economic terms of the CDs is derived from JPMS's internal pricing models.
 These models are dependent on inputs such as the traded market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, dividend rates, interest rates and other factors, as well as assumptions about future market events and/or environments.
-Accordingly, the estimated value of the notes is determined when the terms of the notes are set based on market conditions and other relevant factors and assumptions existing at that time.
+Accordingly, JPMS's estimated value of the CDs is determined when the terms of the CDs are set based on market conditions and other relevant factors and assumptions existing at that time.

-The estimated value of the notes does not represent future values of the notes and may differ from others' estimates.
-Different pricing models and assumptions could provide valuations for the notes that are greater than or less than the estimated value of the notes.
+JPMS's estimated value of the CDs does not represent future values of the CDs and may differ from others' estimates.
+Different pricing models and assumptions could provide valuations for the CDs that are greater than or less than JPMS's estimated value.
 In addition, market conditions and other relevant factors in the future may change, and any assumptions may prove to be incorrect.
-On future dates, the value of the notes could change significantly based on, among other things, changes in market conditions, our or JPMorgan Chase & Co.'s creditworthiness, interest rate movements and other relevant factors, which may impact the price, if any, at which JPMS would be willing to buy notes from you in secondary market transactions.
+On future dates, the value of the CDs could change significantly based on, among other things, changes in market conditions, our creditworthiness, interest rate movements and other relevant factors, which may impact the price, if any, at which JPMS would be willing to buy CDs from you in secondary market transactions.